TedHusted/awake/awake.md/awake.md

 “A car crash?
 How did that happen?”

 “Under investigation.
 The car crashed into the guardrail somehow.
-Brent’s in critical condition, and then Elena almost drowns.”
+Brent’s in critical condition.
+Then Elena almost drowns.”

 “It is a weird coincidence, yeah?”